webkey-auth/webkey-auth.github.io/README.md

 * Validation tests - Create some files that developers integrating with webkey can use to verify that they're verifying auth correctly and handling edge cases.

 In consideration:

 * Temporary authentication - This would be some way to auth on another person's machine.
 I think a better way of doing this is that the website send you an email with a temporary auth link, and this wouldn't go through webkey at all.
+* Key syncing between devices - I'm currently thinking this isn't worth doing.
 * Online key storage - Allow users to save their keys online with a password - making sure to warn them that this means they need to trust the service to keep your keys safe, since even tho the keys are encrypted its only as strong as their password is, which is orders of magnitude weaker than the RSA keys.
-    * Key syncing between devices - I'm currently thinking this isn't worth doing.
+Also don't think this is worth it.

 How to Contribute!
 ============